Become a Demolition Expert: Education and Career Roadmap

 Demolition experts are usually contractors or construction managers who are experienced in wrecking and demolition work.
-These individuals supervise others in the most efficient and safest ways to demolish old buildings, homes and other structures.
-Safety measures must be carefully followed to avoid injuries, and special protective clothing is often used.
-Travel between multiple work sites might be necessary.
+These individuals are sometimes also called explosive workers, ordnance handling experts, or simply blasters.
+Individuals in a management position may supervise others in the most efficient and safest ways to demolish old buildings, homes, and other structures.

-While employers might prefer construction managers with an undergraduate degree, individuals with a high school diploma might begin work as construction laborers and gain the necessary experience through several years on the job.
-Employers usually provide on-the-job training or apprenticeship programs for new workers.
-Licenses or certifications are required for experts working with certain materials.
+While employers prefer construction managers with an undergraduate degree, individuals with a high school diploma can start work as construction laborers and gain the necessary experience through several years on the job.
+Usually employers provide on-the-job training or apprenticeship programs for new workers.

 Individuals interested in becoming demolition experts will first need experience in the construction industry.
 Construction laborer jobs typically have no formal education requirements, and some of the work includes tearing down buildings and removing hazardous materials.
 Also, construction laborers may gain experience working with equipment used in demolition work, including pavement breakers and jackhammers.

 For higher level positions, usually at least five years of experience is required for supervisory positions, although this requirement can vary.
 Although there are no formal education requirements, courses or vocation training in construction management can be beneficial.

 Aspiring demolition experts may pursue undergraduate degree programs in construction management to improve their knowledge and employment opportunities.
 Associate's and bachelor's degree programs are available at universities to prepare students for leadership positions within the construction industry.
 Coursework includes subjects such as engineering construction, project management, soils and foundations, structures, and construction safety.